 “I will put a black mark on that perfect record of yours one day, Amora.”
 He smiled from excitement, a hint of snarl in his tone.

 “I look forward to that day, my sweet lizard.”
 Amora playfully taunted as she removed her helmet, revealing a brown-haired woman that, though her cheek bruised and the side of her lips slightly bleeding, held an unfathomable beauty.
 She leaned down and gently kissed him on the cheek. “oh by the way?
 Happy birthday, sweetheart.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KhronosXBladeWrite a Review